|life span|| |

 The ragdoll's greatest health risks include hypertrophic cardiomyopathy (HCM) and urinary tract issues.
 Reputable breeders will screen for health issues in your kitten, but it's important to have them screened regularly into adulthood.
 HCM and other health problems can go undetected until later in your cat's life.

 A breeder named Ann Baker developed the ragdoll in the 1960s in Riverside, Calif.
 The ragdoll breeding process involved careful selection for gentle, non-aggressive traits.
-As time went on, Baker had increasingly eccentric ideas about the ragdoll breed.
-At one point, she even claimed the breed was the result of medically altered genetics, although that claim is unfounded.
+As time went on, Baker had increasingly eccentric ideas about the ragdoll breed—at one point, she even claimed the breed was the result of medically altered genetics, although that claim is unfounded.
 The ragdoll was recognized as a purebred cat in 1965.

-Breeders who were franchised under Baker eventually distanced themselves due to increasing strain with Baker and continued breeding the adorable, docile cats we know and love today.
+Breeders who were franchised under Baker eventually distanced themselves due to increasing strain with Baker.
+But they continued breeding the adorable, docile cats we know and love today.